CloudLabs-MOC/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-7.md

    ![Picture1](../media/ad16.png)

 1. Within the **CHAT: GITHUB COPILOT** pane, type: `Help me create the new About Us" page in ContosoTraders.Ui.Website.V2\src` and observe the AI response.
-You can follow the instructions provided by GitHub Copilot towards successfully adding the About Us page as a part of the sample React application that you have imported into VS Code.
+You can follow the instructions provided by GitHub Copilot towards successfully add the About Us page as a part of the sample React application that you have imported into VS Code.

    >**Note:** There is a possibility that Copilot Chat not only provides suggestions but may also automatically generate required files such as **AboutUs.js**.
 If that happens, you will need to click **Keep** to accept and retain the changes.